Note: If you follow a link from this page and make a purchase, I may receive a referral fee. See full disclosure details here.

 In consumer reviews, many large & heavy people find the edge support disappointing.
 If you weigh well over 200 pounds, you may find the edge support is not as strong as you would prefer.

 Overall this mattress provides an above average level of support for most sleepers, so I gave it an above average score...

 Support Score: 7 (out of 10)

-The best mattress in the world is not much good if the comfort and support doesn't last.
-Of course, all mattresses will deteriorate over time, but a well constructed mattress will last longer than others.
+Of course, the best mattress in the world is not much good if the comfort and support doesn't last.
+All mattresses will deteriorate over time, but a well constructed mattress will last longer than others.